 - Even if you have Overdraft Protection, Overdraft Privilege is still available as secondary coverage if the other protection source is exhausted.

 - Good account management is the best way to avoid overdrafts.
-Use our mobile banking and online banking services to keep track of your balance.
+Use My Synovus digital banking to keep track of your balance.